ignaciocalace/Test-FrontEnd-EntryLevel---Software/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In folder crudCrud folder, there is an a config.js where you can change the resource value of CrudCrud.
+In crudCrud folder, there is an a config.js where you can change the resource value of CrudCrud.

 ## Available Scripts